facebookWhat is Singapore Deposit Insurance Corporation (SDIC) and How Much Am I Insured For?

 • The Deposit Insurance (DI) Scheme by SDIC guarantees deposits in a bank up to $75,000 per bank per person.

-• In the event a bank fails, compensation will be automatic once MAS declares the bank insolvent.
+• If a bank fails, compensation will be automatic once MAS declares the bank insolvent.

 • The Policy Owners’ Protection (PPF) Scheme protects policy owners up to specified caps.

-• In the event an insurer fails, policy owners would be compensated by SDIC according to the applicable protection ratios and guaranteed policy liabilities.
+• If an insurer fails, policy owners would be compensated by SDIC according to the applicable protection ratios and guaranteed policy liabilities.

-SDIC stands for Singapore Deposit Insurance Corporation.
-They administer the Deposit Insurance (DI) Scheme and Policy Owners’ Protection (PPF) Scheme in Singapore.
+SDIC stands for the Singapore Deposit Insurance Corporation, which administers the Deposit Insurance (DI) Scheme and Policy Owners’ Protection (PPF) Scheme in Singapore.

-The SDIC board of directors is accountable to the Minister in charge of the MAS.
+The SDIC board of directors is accountable to the Minister in charge of MAS.

 Although they are accountable to MAS, SDIC is not a part of the government and is a company limited by guarantee under the Companies Act.